alsmola/graphgrc/scf/pri-07-informationsharingwiththirdparties.md

-# PRI-07 - Information Sharing With Third Parties
+# SCF - %!S(string=PRI-07 - Information Sharing With Third Parties)
 Mechanisms exist to disclose Personal Data (PD) to third-parties only for the purposes identified in the data privacy notice and with the implicit or explicit consent of the data subject.
 ## Mapped framework controls
 ### GDPR